wwonigkeit/medium-build-custom-plugins/README.md

 ## Get-Tweets

 Contains the Go code and the Dockerfile ready for use in Direktiv.
-The code takes a simple JSON structured data as input:
+The code takes a simple JSON structured data as input, which references the username of the Twitter account you want to get tweets for:

 Input:
 ```json